 Firms report receiving a telephone call direct to accounts departments, in which details of legitimate transactions are given.
 The caller then:

 • Claims that there has been suspicious activity on the account such that it has been frozen.

 • Requests bank details in order to ‘assist’ the firm with transactions required that day.

 Due to the sophisticated nature of the fraud, any direct contact will be articulate, knowledgeable and credible; and whilst telephone calls and the interception of email have, historically and recently, been used to access information, fraudsters are shifting their focus and methods continually.

 Chances of recovery of funds taken in this way are slim: payments are usually made on a Friday afternoon, any discrepancy may not be discovered until the following Monday, by which time the funds will have dissipated.
 The sophisticated levels of attacks demonstrated by Friday afternoon frauds has increased, with 69% of large organisations and 38% of small organisations attacked by an unauthorised outsider (Information Security Breaches Survey 2015).

 How often and to what extent do your staff act as bookkeepers or otherwise sit within a client’s business?
 If those staff are unwittingly involved in a scam, there is the potential for liability to attach.
 It is a common assumption that any bank involved would protect against such liability.
 In reality, however, bank terms and conditions usually allow them to avoid responsibility in precisely these types of situations.

-Be sure to review your PI insurance to see whether it covers you for such claims.
-If your PI cover does not include adequate cyber protection, consideration should be given to taking out a separate Cyber Insurance policy specifically to cover your risk.
+Be sure to review your accountants' PI insurance to see whether it covers you for such claims.
+If your PI cover does not include adequate cyber protection, consideration should be given to taking out a separate cyber insurance policy specifically to cover your risk.
 It is certainly worth reviewing these points with your broker.

 How to avoid this scam